Looking for the best way to find the right speaker wire gauge? You’re in the right place!

 - Have surplus wire lying around unused?
 You can double-up or even triple-up smaller gauge wire to get the same gauge as a thicker wire size.
 For example, using two lengths of 18AWG in parallel will be roughly the same as a 16AWG wire.

-- For surround sound and center channel home theater speakers, you don’t need a large gauge or special wire.
-Their power needs are usually very low and don’t require as much power.
+- For most surround sound or center channel home theater speakers, you don’t need a large gauge or costly speaker cables.
+Their power needs are usually low and don’t require as much power.

 Is oxygen free speaker wire worth it?

-No, oxygen-free pure copper wire will not deliver any improvements in sound or power you can even notice.
+No, oxygen-free pure copper wire will not deliver a noticeable improvement in sound or power handling.
 It’s simply not worth the extra money.

-It’s a great marketing feature for retailers but the data shows that there’s an amazingly small difference in performance.
+It’s a great marketing feature for retailers but the data shows an amazingly small difference in performance.
 Paying more is a waste of money.
-As long as you’re using a good quality wire with the correct gauge you’ll be fine.
+As long as you’re using a good quality wire with the correct gauge, you’ll be fine.

-In fact, you’d need very sophisticated lab equipment to even prove any difference at all!
+In fact, you’d need very sophisticated lab equipment to even measure any difference at all!

 Heads up!
 Copper vs copper clad aluminum (CCA) speaker wire differences

-Because of what I’ve seen in stores and how they’re different, I felt it was important to talk about copper vs copper-clad aluminum (CCA) wire.
-Over the last few years, the price of copper has gone up, resulting in some common things like speaker wire being substituted with non-pure copper wire without telling you!
+Because of what I’ve seen in stores and how they’re different, it’s important to talk about copper vs copper-clad aluminum (CCA) wire.
+Over the last few years, the price of copper has increased, resulting in manufacturers and retailers substituting real copper speaker wire with non-pure copper wire without telling you!

 This means if you’re not aware you could be using wire that’s not sufficient – or even get ripped off!